ka-de/cringe.live/content/docs/yiff_toolkit/_index.md

 ### Create the `training_dir` Directory

 Before starting we need a directory where we'll organize our datasets.
 Open up a terminal by pressing `Win + R` and typing in `pwsh`.
 We will also be using [git](https://git-scm.com/download/win) and [huggingface](https://huggingface.co/) to version control our smut.
-For brevity I'll refrain from giving you a tutorial on both.
+For brevity I'll refrain from giving you a tutorial on both, but thankfully 🤗 wrote [one](https://huggingface.co/docs/hub/repositories-getting-started).
 Once you have your newly created dataset on HF ready lets clone it.
 Make sure you change `user` in the first line to your HF username!

 ```bat
 git clone git@hf.co:/datasets/user/training_dir C:\training_dir